 In Season 4, we produced our first holiday concert, Seasons of Giving.
 Programmed to recognize the need for peace and healing, each song connected to a non-profit focused on bettering the lives of youth and others in our community, with one special song highlighted in honor of chorus member, Fallon Smart.
 Our May concert found us taking our Broadway-themed show, LOUD + PROUD, uptown.
 This was the first time we needed to move to a space with greater seating capacity and First Unitarian Portland offered an exciting venue with incredible acoustics.

 Now entering Season 5, we are thrilled to celebrate this milestone with new singers, new concerts, and new collaborations!
 But we also face a new transition, as co-founder and Executive Director Adam Schecter has bowed out of the chorus.
 He worked tirelessly and with great passion to grow and develop the chorus, and we are grateful for his service and deep belief in the mission of the chorus.
 We remember how he often expressed that as a young man, his life would have been more positively impacted if there had been a Bridging Voices in his community.

-On December 28, 2013 at the 15th anniversary celebration of SMYRC (Sexual Minority Youth Resource Center), the choir had it’s very first performance.
-It would not have been possible without the tremendous support from PFLAG and the Central Pacific Conference of the UCC (United Church of Christ) as well as, initial encouragement, mentorship, and advice from Diverse Harmony and GALA, the International Association of Gay and Lesbian Choruses.
+As we move forward, Bridging Voices continues to assemble a growing group of vibrant youth.
+This would not have been possible without tremendous support from PFLAG, Waverly Heights and the Central Pacific Conference of the UCC (United Church of Christ) as well as, undaunted encouragement, mentorship, and advice from Diverse Harmony and GALA (the International Association of Gay and Lesbian Choruses).